danneu/koa-skeleton/README.md

     > Server is listening on http://localhost:3000...

-Create a `.env` file in the root directory which will let you set environment variables in development. `npm run start-dev` will read from it.
+Create a `.env` file in the root directory which will let you set environment variables. `npm run start-dev` will read from it.

 Example `.env`: